avprasad/CourseraAssignment4/README.md

 The following are the steps involved
 1. Ensure that there is internet connectivity
 2. Get the run_Analysis.R code to the current directory
-3. Execute the file to generate the tidy file
+3. Execute the file to generate the tidy data file

 ## Code Explanation